 Attending School concerts and master classes is the perfect opportunity to integrate all aspects of the artistic and academic curriculum of the School: private lessons, performance classes, theory, music history, and aural skills.
 In our great array of musical events at Manhattan School of Music, a student may critically analyze and absorb a variety of styles and traditions of music from the whole world of music: Classical and jazz, instrumental and vocal, ensemble and solo.
 School concert attendance is the great opportunity to hear music brought to life by the entire community as well as distinguished visiting artists.

 Students registered for CA1000 are required to attend 7 major concerts and/or master classes per semester.
-A list of approved concerts is published at the beginning of each semester and available on the student website at www.msmstudents.com.
 Performance in any portion of an approved concert does not count toward fulfilling the Concert Attendance requirement.

-- At any time in the semester, you may check your concert attendance online at www.msmstudents.com Attendance is posted within 48 business hours of the end of the concert.
+At any time in the semester, you may check your concert attendance online on the MSM student portal.
+Attendance is posted within 48 business hours of the end of the concert.

 Manhattan School of Music rules of academic honesty apply to required Concert Attendance.
 Any student misrepresenting attendance at a concert will immediately receive an “F” for the semester.